Sawnee Mountain

 Sawnee Mountain is a low mountain between the piedmont and Appalachian foothills of the U.S. state of Georgia, north of Atlanta.
 Average rainfall/46.26in/yr/ average snowfall/5.7in/yr/.
 The name Sawnee Mountain actually refers to the entire ridge of approximately five miles (8 km) in length.
 At its summit, the elevation is 1946 ft above mean sea level, and is roughly 750 ft above the surrounding terrain.
 The Sawnee Mountain range runs southwest to northeast, and consists of five knolls and three gaps (Chamblee, Sawnee, and Bettes).
-Located only a few miles north of Cumming, Georgia (the county seat), the mountain is easily the highest point in Forsyth county.
-One of the highest peaks of metro Atlanta, it nudges out its prominently known neighbors Stone Mountain and Kennesaw Mountain by a hundred or so feet each.
-However, Sawnee is in the far northern exurbs, putting it in third place behind Bear Mountain and Pine Log Mountain to the west.
+Located only a few miles north of Cumming, Georgia (the county seat), the mountain is the highest point in Forsyth county at 1,946 ft (593 m) above sea level.
+One of the highest peaks of metro Atlanta, it is taller than its more well-known neighbors Stone Mountain and Kennesaw Mountain by 260 ft (79 m) and 138 ft (42 m) respectively.
+Compared to other mountains in the area, however, Sawnee Mountain sits behind Bear Mountain and Pine Log Mountain, both in neighboring Cherokee County to the west.